RexxLA/rexx-repository/ARB/standards/work-in-progress/search-order/documents/external-search-order-in-rexx-for-vm.md

 >4.
 Finally the language processor attempts to run the function under its original name, using CMSCALL.
 (If still not found, an error results.)
 >
 >The name prefix mechanism, RX, allows new REXX functions to be written with little chance of name conflict with existing MODULES.

+## The /* Rexx */ comment requirement
+In CMS, the exec always needs to start with a comment statement containing 'Rexx', because the exec processor also can execute EXEC2 or EXEC scripts, and even combinations of those, like calling Rexx from EXEC2.